BRITISH FILM LOCATIONS

 The Other Boleyn Girl and Amazing Grace movie sets

-New movies that will be filmed at National Trust properties include The Other Boleyn Girl.
+Movies that were filmed at National Trust properties include The Other Boleyn Girl.
 Starring Scarlet Johanson, Eric Bana and Nathalie Portman, the period drama is set in King Henry VIII's court.
 English film locations include Great Chalfield Manor, Lacock Abbey in Wiltshire and Knole.
-The Other Boleyn Girl will be released in the second half of this year.

 Amazing Grace tells the story of the slave trade Abolitionists.
 The movie stars Albert Finney as John Newton and Rufus Sewell as Thomas Clarkson and was directed by Michael Apted.
 British film locations include Osterley Park, west London and Ashridge Estate, Hertfordshire.
 Peckover House, Cambridgeshire, will display costumes from the film in August.